A simple formula for the $x$-$y$ symplectic transformation in topological recursion: Simplification of the functional relation

 The difference to the graphs defined in Definition \ref{def:graph} are that we permit some $\bullet$-vertices of valence 1.
 Furthermore, we include additionally decorations for the edges and the $\bullet$-vertices by a kind of intrinsic genus $h_j$ and $g_i$ respectively.
 The 1-valent $\bullet$-vertices are generated by the exponential of $\hat{O}(x(y))$-operator defined in \eqref{OO-Operator}.
-The decoration of the $\bullet$-vertex with $g_i$ is generated by the expansion of any
+The decoration of the $\bullet$-vertex with $g_i$ is generated by the expansion (as defined in Theorem \ref{Thm:mainintro}) of any

 and picks up the $\hbar^{2g_i+n-2}$-order.
 The decoration of the edges with $h_j$ is generated by the expansion of $S(\hbar u \partial_x)$ and picks up the $\hbar^{2h_j}$-order.

 \begin{definition}[weight] Let $(g_i,D)\in \I^g(\Gamma)$ with $\Gamma\in \mathcal{G}^{(g)}_n$ and $D=\{(i_1,h_1),...,(i_k,h_k)\}$ as in Definition \ref{def:graphnew}.
 Let further be $I_D=\{i_1,...,i_k\}$, then we define the weight $\varpi^{g_i}_D$ associated to $(g_i,D)$ by